Reading Qubits with Sequential Weak Measurements: Limits of Information Extraction: Information Content of the Measurement Record - Analytical Explorations

 As we mentioned, $I(S,A_T)=O(\exp(-cT))$ for large $T$, in general, does not imply that $I(S,A_{1:T})-I(S,A_{1:T-1})$ also goes to zero in a similar manner.
 That said, we conjecture that, in our problem, $\xi$ being finite implies imperfect recovery of information about $S$ from arbitrarily long sequence of measurements.

 Note that, in continuous time version of the problem, the averaging of all the measurement related noise for the intermediate times lead to the Lindblad equation.
 Our computation of $\xi$ is thus related to figuring out the convergence time of the Lindblad equation.
 In general, the SME time scale may not quite be the Lindblad time scale.
+We may glean the accuracy of the simple continuum approximation $\xi\propto x^{-2}$ in actual discrete time simulations in Fig. \ref{fig:MI_numerical_simulations}, where apparent data collapse (upper vs. lower rows) is excellent, and also seems to agree with explicit Lindblad (low efficiency) results for $\xi(x)$ in \ref{sec:channel_transfer_matrix}.